alyraffauf/aly.codes/content/stack/index.md

 - Direnv :: Isolated per-project development environments.
 - Git :: Version control from Mr. Linux himself.
 - Helix Editor :: Very slick and extensible terminal text editor.
-- Nix :: Declarative devShells, package builders, and more.
+- Lix (like Nix) :: Declarative devShells, package builders, and more.
 - Podman :: Like Docker, but daemonless.
 - VSCodium :: Extensible code editor with a rich ecosystem.